-Start the day right with this make-ahead recipe for baked oatmeal with wild blueberries and crunchy almond topping.
-You’ll get fiber, protein, whole grains, fruit, antioxidants, omega-3’s and phytonutrients all in one bowl!
+Baked Oatmeal with Blueberries – Start the day right with this make-ahead recipe for baked oatmeal with blueberries and a deliciously crunchy almond topping.
+You and your family will get the fiber, protein, whole grains, fruit, antioxidants, omega-3’s and phytonutrients all in one bowl!

 First, I use frozen wild blueberries because fresh wild blueberries are almost impossible to find.

-Although I haven’t tested my baked oatmeal recipe with any fruit other than frozen wild blueberries, I think they just might be the best choice if you want a super easy recipe.
+I haven’t tested my baked oatmeal recipe with any fruit other than frozen wild blueberries.
+However, I think they just might be the best choice if you want a super easy recipe.
 That’s because you don’t have to cut or peel blueberries.

 Why WILD Blueberries?